james-priest/100-days-of-code-log-r2/README.md

 - Cons
   - no version control - easy to overwrite saved version with old version

 Beyond what I listed, CodePen is designed right.
-It just works - it "feels" good to use, its responsive, it's intuitive, and it's robust - it doesn't err out like some of the other playgrounds.
+It just works - it "feels" good to use, its responsive, it's intuitive, and it's robust which means it doesn't seem to choke as easily as some others.

+In the end, it's the design that makes CodePen attractive.

+>"Design is how something works, not what it looks like." - Steve Jobs

 ---